bcbio/bcbio-nextgen/docs/contents/configuration.rst

 the final output files of the pipeline.
 At its simplest, you can configure bcbio-nextgen to upload results to a local directory, for example a folder shared amongst collaborators or a Dropbox account.
-You can also configure it to upload results automatically to a Galaxy instance or to `Amazon S3`_.
+You can also configure it to upload results automatically to a Galaxy instance, to `Amazon S3`_ or to iRODS.
 Here is the simplest configuration, uploading to a local directory::

      upload: